Written By Go Vita

 Eat a Rainbow

 Just as we should aim to eat many different-coloured vegetables and fruit, we should also eat a range of seaweeds, because they provide different benefits.
-For example, green seaweed (eg. sea lettuce) is cleansing and good source ofiron; red seaweed (eg. dulse, nori, sea chicory, Irish moss) provides minerals and protein; and brown seaweed (eg. wakame, sea spaghetti) is rich in iodine, omega-3and -6 f
+For example, green seaweed (eg. sea lettuce) is cleansing and good source ofiron; red seaweed (eg. dulse, nori, sea chicory, Irish moss) provides minerals and protein; and brown seaweed (eg. wakame, sea spaghetti) is rich in iodine and omega-3.

 It is easy to incorporate seaweed in your diet.
 Try these ideas: